ranojoomi/FetchAndroidApp/README.md

 Another requirement was the sorting by name.
 The names are strings.
 In the example, however, every item is named "Item X" where X represents the id.
 It was assumed because the names are strings that they by sorted lexicographically, as in real-life items will have more descriptive names.
 As such, "Item 700" will show before "Item 71" as it is lexicographically smaller.

+## Source code

+The main source code for this project can be found in the FetchAndroidApp/app/src/main/ directory.

 ## Project set up

 The project was developed using Android Studio Girrafe.